GrapheneOS

-GrapheneOS (formerly Android Hardening or AndroidHardening) is an Android-based, open source, privacy and security-focused mobile operating system for selected Google Pixel smartphones.
+GrapheneOS is an open-source, privacy- and security-focused Android operating system that runs on selected Google Pixel devices, including smartphones, tablets and foldables.

 History

 The main developer, Daniel Micay, originally worked on CopperheadOS, until a schism over software licensing between the co-founders of Copperhead Limited led to Micay's dismissal from the company in 2018.
 After the incident, Micay continued working on the Android Hardening project, which was renamed as GrapheneOS and announced in April 2019.

+In March 2022, two GrapheneOS apps, "Secure Camera" and "Secure PDF Viewer", were released on the Google Play Store.

-According to Damien Wilde of 9to5Google, GrapheneOS released Android 12L for Pixels before Google did, second to ProtonAOSP.
-GrapheneOS apps "Secure Camera" and "Secure PDF Viewer" (based on pdf.js) were released to the Google Play Store and GitHub.
+Also in March 2022, GrapheneOS released Android 12L for Google Pixel devices before Google did, second to ProtonAOSP.